Escaping the curse of dimensionality in Bayesian model based clustering: Introduction

-It is important to disentangle the clustering properties of the true posterior from the behavior observed empirically based on MCMC samples.
-We provide theory showing that, as $p \to \infty$ with {\em $n$ fixed}, the true posterior tends to assign probability one to a trivial clustering - either with $k_n=1$ and all subjects in one cluster or with $k_n=n$ and every subject in a different cluster.
-A related result was shown by \citet{bickel2004} in a classification context; they showed that when $p$ increases at a faster rate than $n$, the Fisher's linear discriminant rule is equivalent to randomly assigning future observations to the existing classes. {Our result has no relationship with the literature showing that the posterior for $k_n$ can diverge in the limit as $n \to \infty$ for nonparametric Bayes procedures even when the data are generated from model \eqref{eq:mix} with the true $k$ being finite \citep{miller2014,cai2020finite}.
-Indeed, our result holds for finite $n$ regardless of the true data generating model, and has fundamentally different implications - in particular, that one needs to be extremely careful in specifying the kernel $\mathcal{K}(y; \theta)$ and prior for $\theta$ in the large $p$ context or the true posterior can produce degenerate clustering results that have nothing to do with true structure in the data.}
+However, we find these approaches complicated and to not address the fundamental question of what is causing the poor performance of Bayesian clustering for large $p$.
+To fill this gap, we provide theory showing that, as $p \to \infty$ with $n$ fixed, the posterior can assign probability one to a trivial clustering - either with $\kn =1$ and all subjects in one cluster or with $\kn=n$ and every subject in a different cluster.
+We further show that the conditions under which these degenerate limiting behaviors occur are satisfied for seemingly standard priors and multivariate Gaussian kernels.
+In a related result for classification, \citet{bickel2004} showed that when $p$ increases at a faster rate than $n$, the Fisher's linear discriminant rule is equivalent to randomly assigning future observations to the existing classes.

+Our result has no relationship with the literature studying the posterior behavior of $k_n$ as $n \to \infty$ for nonparametric Bayes procedures \citep{miller2014,cai2020finite,ascolani2022clustering}.
+Indeed, our result holds for finite $n$ regardless of the true data generating model, and has fundamentally different implications---in particular, that one needs to be extremely careful in specifying the kernel $\mathcal{K}(y; \theta)$ and prior for $\theta$ in the large $p$ context.
+Otherwise, the true posterior can produce degenerate clustering results that have nothing to do with true structure in the data.